TomasScerbak/modal-cards/README.md

 Also I created helper functions to keep DRY principle.

-From the HTML persective, I learned to provide to user different img quality depending on device using WEBP format and @2x formats for RETINA displey.

 To see how you can add code snippets, see below:

 ```js